 Students may take one course each semester on a “CR/NC” basis with instructor approval arranged at the time of registration.
 The selection of courses is limited to electives.
 Courses in which a department requires “CR/NC” grading are not included in this limitation.

-The designation of “I” or incomplete, is appropriate where the instructor deems that circumstances beyond the student’s control prevented timely completion of course requirements.
-The designation normally is given by the instructor only after consultation with the student and after the student has been informed in writing; additionally, a copy of the written notice is filed with the department chairperson regarding work to be completed and the completion date.
+The designation of “I” or incomplete, is appropriate where the instructor deems that circumstances beyond the student’s control prevented the timely completion of course requirements.
+The designation normally is given by the instructor only after consultation with the student and after the student has been informed in writing; additionally, a copy of the written notice is filed with the department chairperson regarding the work to be completed and the completion date.

 The work must be completed and the “I” converted by the instructor to the appropriate grade within 90 days for undergraduate courses and within one year for graduate courses from the time the “I” was recorded.
 Failure to do so will result in the “I” being administratively changed to an “F.”

 A request to extend the deadline to complete an “I” must be completed by the instructor and forwarded to the Office of Records and Registration before the 90-day expiration date.
 The request must include a specific date by which all coursework will be completed.

 Students must apply for fall, spring, or summer terms to be considered for graduation for that term.
 Refer to the Office of Records and Registration website for exact dates.
 If the student does not meet the original expected term graduation date, he or she must reapply.

 To be included in the Fall or Spring Commencement Program, all fall or spring applicants must submit their application online.
 The graduation application is completed by going to the secure portion of BOSS.

 - Once you log in select “Student Services” and select “Graduation Applications” to complete the online application.

 Program printing deadlines will not enable the University to include the names of students submitting applications after the deadline.
 Please refer to BOSS for more information.